sensu/sensu-docs/content/sensu-go/5.2/getting-started/enterprise.md

 ---

 Sensu Go offers license-activated features designed for enterprises, like LDAP authentication and enterprise-class support.
-[Contact the Sensu sales team][1] for a personalized demo.
+[Contact the Sensu sales team][1] for a personalized demo and free trial.

 **Enterprise-only features in Sensu Go:**

 - [LDAP authentication](../../installation/auth)
-- Incident automation using the [Sensu ServiceNow handler](https://bonsai.sensu.io/assets/portertech/sensu-servicenow-handler)
-- Issue automation using the [Sensu JIRA handler](https://bonsai.sensu.io/assets/portertech/sensu-jira-handler)
+- [Sensu ServiceNow event handler](https://bonsai.sensu.io/assets/portertech/sensu-servicenow-handler): Create and update incidents automatically based on your monitoring events.
+- [Sensu Jira event handler](https://bonsai.sensu.io/assets/portertech/sensu-jira-handler): Create and update issues automatically based on your monitoring events.
 - [Enterprise-class support for Sensu Go](https://sensu.io/support/)

-### Schedule a demo
+### Contact us for a free trial

-For a personalized demo of Sensu Enterprise, [contact the Sensu sales team][1].
+For a personalized demo and free trial of enterprise features in Sensu Go, [contact the Sensu sales team][1].
-You can manage your Sensu Enterprise account and contact Sensu support through [account.sensu.io][2].
+You can manage your Sensu account and contact support through [account.sensu.io][2].

 - [Contact the Sensu sales team](https://sensu.io/sales/)
-- [Log in to the Sensu account portal][2]
+- [Log in to your Sensu account][2]
 - [Contact Sensu support](https://account.sensu.io/support)

-### Get started with Sensu Enterprise
+### Get started with enterprise features in Sensu Go

 If you haven't already, [install the Sensu Go backend, agent, and sensuctl tool](../../installation/install-sensu) and [configure sensuctl](../../sensuctl/reference/#first-time-setup).

-Log in to your Sensu account at [account.sensu.io](https://account.sensu.io/) and download your license file.
-Then activate your license using sensuctl.
+Log in to your Sensu account at [account.sensu.io](https://account.sensu.io/) and download your license file, then activate your license using sensuctl.

 {{< highlight shell >}}
-sensuctl license install --file license.json
+sensuctl create --file license.json
 {{< /highlight >}}

 You can use sensuctl to view your license details at any time.